stacksjs/launchpad/docs/features/zsh-installation.md

 ```

 This will:
-1. Ensure pkgx is installed (installing it if necessary)
-2. Install the latest version of zsh through pkgx
+1. Install the latest version of zsh through Launchpad's package registry
-3. Add the installation directory to your PATH
+2. Add the installation directory to your PATH
-4. Provide instructions for making zsh your default shell
+3. Provide instructions for making zsh your default shell

 ## Installation Options